 Without a doubt, dessert is one of the meals that people look forward to most.
 Some of the most popular desserts include cookies, cake, and ice cream.
 When people think about ice cream, they often think about the perfect mixture of ice, cream, milk, and sugar.
 At the same time, there are lots of different ways that people can make ice cream.
-If you want to give your ice cream maker a break, try using liquid nitrogen instead.
+If you want to give your ice cream maker or blender a break and aren’t in the mood to make popsicles or snow cones, try using liquid nitrogen to make ice cream instead.

 It is important to remember that liquid nitrogen is more than 320 degrees below zero, so you need to wear thick gloves when handling it.
 There are also extra hazards if liquid nitrogen comes into contact with wet skin.
 Make sure to take barrier precautions every time you use it.

 Safety glasses are also a must when working with liquid nitrogen.
 Liquid nitrogen has a tendency to fly and billow in plumes, and if liquid nitrogen can shatter wet skin, it can do just as much harm to your eyes.

 Finally, make sure to keep liquid nitrogen under control at all times.
 Do not splash it when pouring it, and keep it covered when moving to help prevent splashing.

 With the precautions in place, it is time to start the mixing process.
 In general, one gallon of ice cream is going to require about five gallons of liquid nitrogen.
 Keep this ratio in mind.

 Unfortunately, you can’t get liquid nitrogen from your local grocery store like you can with dry ice or household chemicals.
 You might have a local supplier that you could buy from, but sometimes it can be difficult to locate suppliers.
 If you aren’t sure where to get liquid nitrogen, try asking someone from the chemistry department at a local high school or college.
 They may be willing to share who they buy from.